 ARTICLE II - PURPOSE

-II-A. The purpose of this association is to practice and preserve the various American traditions of American traditional witchcraft.
-To accomplish this purpose, this congregation shall provide and maintain a place of learning; teach American traditional witchcraft for all members and American traditional Wicca for clergy in our witch school and assist in establishing and maintaining the standards to preserve the heritage of the various traditions of American traditional witchcraft to the best of our ability.
+II-A. The purpose of this association is to practice and preserve the various American traditions of witchcraft.
+To accomplish this purpose, this congregation shall provide and maintain a place of learning; teach American witchcraft for all members and American Wicca for clergy in our witch school and assist in establishing and maintaining the standards to preserve the heritage of our tradition of American witchcraft to the best of our ability.

 ARTICLE III - MEMBERSHIP